 This is the repository for all things C2ST.
-You can learn with videos of our past events, read commentaries on our blog, check out C2ST in the news, and more!
+You can learn with videos of our past events, read articles concerning cutting-edge research and development in Chicago and elsewhere that will change our lives, check out C2ST in the news, and more!
 Use the Filter Media options below to browse C2ST’s content and discover something new!

 PLUG YOUR PEER REVIEWED PAPER is a new blog series where we recognize new members and donors by uploading their peer reviewed paper to our website.
 Read here about a Magnetic Resonance Imaging research paper written by Robert A. Kleps et al., titled: A Sex-Specific Metabolite Identified in a Marine Invertebrate Utilizing Phosphorus-31 Nuclear Magnetic Resonance.